 Q: Are standard charges different based on my insurance?

 A: No, the standard charge amount assigned in the CDM is the same regardless of type of insurance or payer coverage.
 All patients at a hospital receive the same charge amount for the same service.

 Q: I have insurance - do standard charges reflect what I will be responsible for paying?

 A: No, if you have in-network insurance coverage your out-of-pocket payment responsibility is based on the benefits of your insurance plan.
 Your insurance determines the copay, coinsurance, and deductible amounts that you will be responsible for paying out-of-pocket.
 Copay, coinsurance, and deductible amounts are determined by your insurance company and are not affected by standard charges.

 Similarly, your coinsurance and deductible amounts are determined by the contracted payment rates your insurance company has made with the hospital (called the “allowable”), not on the standard charge in the CDM.

-Because your insurance plan benefits determine your out-of-pocket costs and payment for your services is based upon contracted rates, the hospital CDM file of standard charges is not a useful tool for determining the cost of your healthcare.
+Because your insurance plan benefits determine your out-of-pocket costs and payment for your services is based upon contracted rates, the hospital CDM file of standard charges is not a useful tool for determining the out-of-pocket cost that you will pay for your healthcare.